Nickers3/Welcome/README.md

 ### Step 1: Create your project Repository.
 > A project repository is your Sprint projects' home.
 It's a place where all of your project files (documentation, user-stories, code, etc.) will live so that others in the open source community (including Salesforce.org) can have open access to all your work in order to track progress.
 A repository has the added benefit of allowing future contributors to continue the work started at this Sprint.

-1. Navigate to https://github.com/SFDO-Sprint-2019-Amsterdam (right click this URL and open a new page)
+1. Navigate to https://github.com/SFDO-Sprint-2019-Detroit (right click this URL and open a new page)
 2. Click the New button (Green button)
 3. From the Create a new repository page fill in the requested information

 > __Here is an Example:__<br><br>
 > __Repository name:__ Admin Soft Skills<br>
-> __Description:__ Salesforce Administrators have the technical skill set to perform the functions of an administrator but many entering the Salesforce.org community lack the soft skills set required to be a successful and impactful administrator.
-This skills gap within the administrator community is bad for nonprofits, higher ed, partners and the community at large. <br>
+> __Description:__ Develop standardized Salesforce System Administrator and Business Analyst job descriptions<br>
 > __Public Repo__ = true<br>
 > __Initialize this repository with a README__ = true<br>
 > __Add .gitignore: None__ (leave this as is)<br>